zaiisao/Documentation/en/Recording/recording_cpp.md

 ### <a name="onUserJoined"></a>Occurs when a Remote User or Host Joins the Channel (onUserJoined)

-The SDK triggers this callback when a user joins the channel and returns the UID of the new user.
+The SDK triggers this callback when another user joins the channel and returns the UID of the new user.

 If there are other users in the channel before the recording app joins the channel, the SDK also reports on the UIDs of the existing users.
 The SDK triggers this callback as many times as the number of the users in the channel.